Home from hospital: how to stay healthy

 3. Watch for red flags

 When you leave hospital, you or your carer and close family members should be on the lookout for the warning signs for each condition you have—not just the one you’ve just been treated for.
-Ask your doctor if you are not sure about the signs for any of the conditions you have.
-And see your doctor if you experience any of the following:
+For health questions or concerns, members with hospital cover can call 24/7 Medibank Nurse phone line on 1800 644 325#.
+However if you experience any of the following symptoms you should speak with your GP or specialist.

 Fever and other signs of infection